Command Line Tools

 | tscmd describe /downloads/report-q1.pdf -d -

-# Generate thumbnails and search index for the organized folder
+# Generate thumbnails and a full-text search index for the organized folder

 tscmd thumbgen /downloads/